-1. Hazard processes and how they are changing (drivers)
+1. Climate change, hazard processes and how they are changing (drivers)

-Switzerland is often affected by floods, debris flows, landslides, fall processes (rockfall and rock avalanches), avalanches and storms.
-Strong earthquakes are rare; yet, as history shows, they can arise in Switzerland, too, and pose a non-negligible risk.
-Forest fires can also occur in Switzerland.
+Switzerland is regularly affected by floods and debris flows, landslides, fall processes (rockfall and rock avalanches), avalanches and storms.
+Forest fire, drought, heat waves and cold waves can also occur.
+Strong earthquakes are rare; however, as history shows, they can occur in Switzerland too and pose a significant risk.

 2. Land use and hazard situation (pressures)

-Natural events only become hazards if they affect people, buildings or infrastructure.
+Natural events only become hazards if people, buildings or infrastructure are affected by them.
 Due to the intensification of land use and its expansion into potentially endangered areas, the possible damage is constantly increasing.
 Thus, information about land use is another important basis for integrated risk management for the protection of people and material assets against natural hazards.

 3. Risks (state)